BERT HOWE

 DIRECTORY AND CAPABILITIES

 The Colwell, Iowa Construction Expert Witness Group at BHA, leverages from the experience gained through more than 7,000 construction related expert witness designations encompassing a wide spectrum of construction related disputes.
-Leveraging from this considerable body of experience, BHA provides construction related trial support and expert services to Colwell's most recognized construction litigation practitioners, commercial general liability carriers, owners, construction practice groups, as well as a variety of state and local government agencies.
+Drawing from this considerable body of experience, BHA provides construction related trial support and expert services to Colwell's most recognized construction litigation practitioners, commercial general liability carriers, owners, construction practice groups, as well as a variety of state and local government agencies.

 Construction Expert Witness News & Info